01-edu/public/subjects/go-reloaded/README.md

 - The code must respect the [**good practices**](../good-practices/README.md).
 - It is recommended that the code present a **test file**.

-The tool you're about to build will receive as arguments the name of a file containing a text that needs some modifications and the name of the file the modified text should be placed in.
+The tool you are about to build will receive as arguments the name of a file containing a text that needs some modifications (the input) and the name of the file the modified text should be placed in (the output).
 Next is a list of possible modifications that your program should execute:

 - Every instance of `(hex)` should replace the word before with the decimal version of the word (in this case the word will always be an hexadecimal number).
-(Ex: "it was added 1E (hex) files" -> "it was added 30 files")
+(Ex: "1E (hex) files were added" -> "30 files were added")
 - Every instance of `(bin)` should replace the word before with the decimal version of the word (in this case the word will always be a binary number).
 (Ex: "It has been 10 (bin) years" -> "It has been 2 years")
 - Every instance of `(up)` converts the word placed before in the Uppercase version of it.
 (Ex: "Ready, set, go (up) !" -> "Ready, set, GO !")
 - Every instance of `(low)` converts the word placed before in the Lowercase version of it.
 (Ex: "I should stop SHOUTING (low)" -> "I should stop shouting")